How to choose a driving school

 Obviously, you want the highest quality instructor you can find.
-The question is: how do you know if a school has good instructors?
+The question is: how do you know if a driving school has good instructors?
 One way to determine this is to look at the average number of instructors a learner is taught by before they pass.

 This is significant in a few ways.
 Firstly, learning with a single instructor is more efficient, as the ‘getting to know each other’ time is reduced.
 Secondly, instructors are usually discarded because they’re unreliable, uncommunicative, or uncommitted to their students’ learning outcomes.